Leader-board/St-Andrews/studrescompiler/README.md

 # Studres PDF Compiler

-This is an automated script that collates the PDF of every lecture from the Student Resources Server (https://studres.cs.st-andrews.ac.uk/) and uploads it to a designated directory on OneDrive.
+This is an automated script that collates the PDF of every lecture from the Student Resources Server (https://studres.cs.st-andrews.ac.uk/) and uploads it to a designated directory (that can be configured - you may need to use ``rclone`` first) on OneDrive.
 This should be helpful for revision.
 Most modules have full bookmark support enabled so you can jump from/to any lecture (the rest have rotation issues).

 Just download the source files and run it on your host directory.